kaushik-prasad-dey/Python-Streamlit-dashboard/README.md

 # Streamlit dashboard
 official website : https://streamlit.io/

-# what is streamlit ??
+# what is streamlit
 Streamlit is an open-source app framework in python language.
 It helps us create beautiful web apps for data science and machine learning in a little time.
-It is compatible with major python libraries such as scikit-learn, keras, PyTorch, latex, numpy, pandas, matplotlib, etc
+It is compatible with major python libraries such as scikit-learn, keras, PyTorch, latex, numpy, pandas, matplotlib, etc.

+# SuperStore Data
+ This is a sample superstore dataset, a kind of a simulation where you perform extensive data analysis to deliver insights on how the company can increase its profits while minimizing the losses.
 # virtual environment steps :
 python -m venv venv